andlaw1841/Andy-s-Algorithm/README.md

 # Andy-s-Algorithm
-These scripts were created to simplify the automated analysis of biological images.
+These scripts were created to simplify the automated analysis of biological assays.

 The macros that are available here include
 1. IHC